python-discord/code-jam-5/thoughtful_termites/README.md

 "Delete".

 4. Once you believe you have completed your goal, select "Complete Goal" after right-clicking it.
-This will accrue internal reward points used to unlock mini games.
+This will accrue points used to unlock mini games.

-5. After you have finished a certain number of goals, you can go to the "Unlock" window to unlock various minigames or features, accessible on the Discord bot.
+5. After you have finished a certain number of goals, you can go to the "Unlocks" window to unlock various minigames or features, accessible on the Discord bot.
+This is accessible from the 'View Unlocks' button at the Control Panel.

 ### Minigames & Features